Investors provide capital to an early-stage business with measurable social or environmental benefits and a path to growth or fiscal sustainability.

 For organizations seeking patient capital, when there. is a clear match in values in intended impact with a funding organization, the capital can be foundational and catalytic for starting or expanding.

-Patient capital structures give investors and founders greater freedom and flexibility to innovate and test new ways to acheive a combination of financial returns as they seek impact.
+Patient capital structures give investors and founders greater freedom and flexibility to innovate and test new ways to achieve a combination of financial returns in parallel with the search to deliver greater impact.

 Since the pandemic and rising awareness of climate and social challenges, funders explored patient capital in order to question and redirect giving strategies and incorporate their approach to positive social and environmental change.